Stop Expecting Someone to Give you the Job. Go out and get it!

 You can apply this to your job search.

 So instead of continually applying to jobs, you need to ask yourself “what does my ideal company want or my ideal position require?”
-Then take a hard look at what you have to offer.
+Then take a hard look at what you have to offer and what you need to qualify for the position you want.
 Where are your gaps?

 It’s yours for the taking if you are willing to do what it takes!